Chapter 5:

 "C-can I just go back to my room now?"

-"The Abney's is here for a visit.
+"The Abneys' are here for a visit.
 Go and introduce yourself to them first."

 I sighed, understanding that I couldn't dodge her questions, and my eyes darted toward our guests.
-I felt uncomfortable under their inquisitive looks, desperately hoping for a way out of this situation.
+I felt uncomfortable under all those eyes.
+The pressure of their curiosity was starting to feel suffocating.

 Hearing her, mother nodded sympathetically.
 "But I hadn't heard about any issues like this when we were moving here..."

 With a determined tug, my mother pulled me to sit beside her on the couch.
+The scratchy fabric of the couch felt like sandpaper against my skin.
 For the longest time, I had despised being put on display, especially in front of guests.
-I preferred the solitude of my room, a haven from these awkward interactions.
+My haven... my room... it felt miles away.

 I knew I needed to change that, to face them with a smile, perhaps strike up a conversation.
 But right now was the worst time.
-Given my current state, it was really challenging.
-Plus, there was a girl right beside me.
-Her gaze remained lowered, just as when I first noticed her, which provided a small sense of comfort, though not quite enough.
+Given my current state, it's really challenging.
+Plus, there's a girl right beside me.
+Her gaze remained lowered, just as after I entered the living room, which provided a small sense of comfort, though not quite enough.
 Maybe she's just quietly laughing at the sorry sight I presented.
-Who could say?
+Who knew?

 But as it seemed, this time, I was trapped, a participant in a conversation I didn't want to have.